Organisational Debt: The Cost of Ignoring Outdated and Excessive Process

 Example actions:

 Meetings: If you host regular meetings, look at the invite lists, is everyone necessary?
 Do they know why they are joining (their role) and the purpose of the meeting?
 If not, adjust.
-Taking 1 participant with an average wage of €80k out of a one-hour meeting every working day will save over 10k per year.
+Taking 1 participant with an average wage of €80k out of a one-hour meeting every working day will save over 10k per year (more when you add benefits, pension etc).

-Reporting: You are involved in the production of reports that are not actioned.
+Reporting: Are you involved in the production of reports that are dust collectors?
 Whether as a recipient of the report or a producer of it - what is actionable?
 How is it helpful?
 Can it be simplified, reduced, or eliminated?
+Can you approach stakeholders with an alternative or even experiment with stopping the report altogether?

 Process engineering: Are you involved in a regular process that seems to make no sense?
 Question it, investigate, and offer alternative solutions.